For more information, please contact the Office of the Registrar.

 Analysis of public policy issues pertaining to the environment such as: pollution control, energy production and conservation, greenhouse gas emissions, ozone depletion, acid rain, riparian area preservation, land use planning, government regulation versus free market environmentalism, Endangered Species Act.
 May be repeated as topics vary.
 Prerequisite: MATH 140 or ECON 210 or POLS 335 or consent of instructor.
 3 credits (IS, WI)

 Basic principles of forest ecology with emphasis on Pacific Northwest.
 Management of forests with reference to ecological, political and economic factors.
 Lecture, laboratory and field trips. $60 lab fee.
 Prerequisites: 201 or BIOL 210; MATH 140.
 Offered spring even-numbered years.
-4 credits (NW)
+4 credits.
+(NW)

 Investigation into scientific, social, and political factors that affect species diversity.
 Includes examination of population biology, ecology, and evolution in relation to the emergence, extinction, and preservation of specifies.
 Explores the role of the scientist in society with consideration of the history of science, the history of the environmental movement, environmental ethics, and politics.
 Lecture and laboratory. $60 lab fee.
-Prerequisites: 201 or BIOL 210.
-Offered spring of odd years.
+Prerequisite: 201 or BIOL 210.
+Offered spring of odd-numbered years.
 4 credits.

 Examine basic principles in laboratory and field research in environmental science.
 Develop proficiency in research designs in environmental science in both the field and the lab.
 Build proficiency in data collection and analysis through written and oral presentation of findings.
 Develop principles and basic skills necessary to criticize research literature. $60 fee.
 Prerequisites: 201 or BIOL 210/211; MATH 140; completion of science course with laboratory component.
-5 credits
+5 credits.

 Introduction to epidemiology of disease.
 Acute and chronic diseases are discussed from population point of view.
 Topics include modes of transmission, outbreak investigation, surveillance of acute infections and chronic diseases, and microbial and environmental causes.
 Prerequisites: 201 or BIOL 210, MATH 140.
 Offered fall of odd-numbered years.
-3 credits
+3 credits.

 Study of the effects of water and air pollution, food additives, pesticides, heavy metals, organic solvents, mycotoxins, and radiation.
 Examines concepts of toxicology, epidemiology, risk assessment, safety control, and environmental law.
 Prerequisite: 201 or BIOL 210.
 Offered fall of even-numbered years.
 3 credits.
 (IS or GP)